Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 [ULMFit](https://arxiv.org/pdf/1801.06146.pdf).

  * Language Model.
 A pre-trained language model, trained on a large general domain corpus, Wiki, then fine-tuned for the target task.
  * Discrimitive fine-tuning.
 Different layers hold different types of information.
-Instead of tuning all layers at the same rate, discriminative learning is applied, that is, different layers are tuned different rates.
+Instead of tuning all layers at the same rate, discriminative learning is applied, that is, different layers are tuned at different rates.
  * Gradual Unfreezing.
 Tuning all layers at once risks catastrophic forgetting of the pre-trained information.
 Therefore, first, the last layer is unfrozen and trained, then the next to last layer, and so on.
  * Slanted Triangular Learning.
 This method allows the model to quickly adapt to quickly converge to a suitable region of the parameter space.
  * Concatenated Pooling.
 Since the signal in text classification is often contained in a few words, which may occur anywhere in the document, the method of concatenated pooling is employed.